Onfire22/Onfire22/README.md

 Web Developer
 -------------

-I've been learning to code for 5 years, after switching careers.
+I've been learning to code for 1 year, after switching careers.
 I started with HTML, but have really found a passion for frontend development.
-Plan to learn ruby or PHP for the backend.
+Plan to learn Ruby for the backend.

 * 🌍  I'm based in Moscow
 * ✉️  You can contact me at [maddmax22@yandex.ru](mailto:maddmax22@yandex.ru)